 Whether you’re planning to stop in Green Bluff and pick seasonal produce or enjoy a beer at Big Barn, a drive around this community of small family farms is the perfect day trip.
 While fall is the peak season for Green Bluff, there’s still plenty to experience during the spring and summer.
 From wine and mead tasting to U-pick flowers, cherries, peaches, strawberries, apples, and more, you won’t be short on activities regardless of the season.

-Food + Drink in Spokane
+Food and Drink in Spokane

 Cochinito Taqueria